Project Worldview is

 Background" for each of the 52 choices were added as part of a new Worldview

-Make was completed, and work commenced on a sequel to the
+Make booklet was completed, and work continued on a sequel to the

 Coming of Age in the Global Village book.